 — Disadvantages —

 • Higher prices than thrift stores.
-Profits are split between store owner and the consignor.
+Profits are split between the store owner and the consignor.
 Typically a 60-40 split, with the higher percentage going to the store owner.

 • Customer must watch for damaged or defective merchandise, but not as often as thrift stores.